wordofwarning/wordofwarning.org/hab/turn/index.md

 The eleventh edition took place at <a href="https://companychameleon.com" target="_blank">Company Chameleon Studios</a>, with eight short dance-works in just the one studio ([see images](/galleries/2024-turn)) on **[22 March 2024](/archive/2024-turn)**, also followed by an artist day.

 #### Turn 2025 Call for Proposals Closed on Fri 31 Jan at 5pm
-North West† dancers and dance-makers (*aged 18+*) <a href="http://turnmcr.posthaven.com" target="_blank">were invited to submit proposals</a> of: short finished pieces of work, excerpts or extracts of longer works, or works-in-progress, for inclusion in this annual event (where we expected to present *up to ten* works).
+North West England† dancers and dance-makers (*aged 18+*) <a href="http://turnmcr.posthaven.com" target="_blank">were invited to submit proposals</a> of: short finished pieces of work, excerpts or extracts of longer works, or works-in-progress, for inclusion in this annual event — where we typically expect to present *up to ten* dance-works.

 #### Turn Prize 2024
 On 30 April 2024 we were delighted to announce **Fabíola Santana** and **Louiseanne Wong** as the recipients of the Turn Prize [2024](/archive/2024-turn).<br>The Turn Prize is a commission for the development of work shown at Turn by North West-based dance-makers.